In this business you either sink or swim or you don’t.

 Then, last week’s G4 price-change “incident” (see Apple’s PR Waterloo, MacWeek) pulled several of the nails back out, releasing the not-really-dead corpse and an associated can of worms.

-The can of worms is this: The Mac is behind the PC in terms of megahertz, and the 500 MHz G4 would have helped closed the gap.
+The can of worms is this: The Mac is behind the PC in terms of megahertz, and the 500 MHz G4 would have helped close the gap.
 But, on second thought, even a 500 MHz G4 would not mean much to shoppers who will have a “mere” 500 MHz to compare to Pentium III processors running at 600-plus MHz and AMD’s Athlon running upwards of 700 MHz.

 You’ve probably read that the G4’s main problem is that an “errata” prevents the chip from achieving 500 MHz (see ‘Errata’ Delay 500 MHz G4s, MacWeek), so it looks like the Gigahertz benchmark (1000 MHz) appears to be a watershed event that we won’t be celebrating for a while.